 - An acquired brain injury refers to damage caused by a lack of oxygen to the brain.

 Types of Brain Injury

 All brain injuries in adults are categorized as traumatic or acquired.
-A traumatic brain injury is any damage to the brain or disruption in the function of the brain that is caused by any external force or object striking the head.
+A traumatic brain injury is any damage to the brain or disruption in the brain’s function caused by any external force or object striking the head.

 - Contusion.
-A contusion is essentially a bruise, when a strike to the head bruises the brain and causes bleeding.
+A contusion is essentially a bruise when a strike to the head bruises the brain and causes bleeding.
 Surgery may be required.

 - Concussion.
 A concussion results from the shaking of the brain inside the skull and can be caused by direct strikes, whiplash, or shaking.
-This is the most common type of traumatic brain injury and it may be mild or more severe, causing loss of consciousness, a dazed feeling, confusion, or other symptoms.
+This is the most common type of traumatic brain injury, and it may be mild or more severe, causing loss of consciousness, a dazed feeling, confusion, or other symptoms.

 - Coup-contrecoup.
-This is a pair of contusions, one at the site of impact on the head and one on the opposite side of the brain, caused by brain striking the other side of the skull.
+This is a pair of contusions, one at the site of impact on the head and one on the opposite side of the brain, caused by the brain striking the other side of the skull.

 - Penetration.
 A penetration injury occurs when some object, such as a bullet or knife, penetrates the skull and brain.
 This can cause brain injuries ranging from mild to severe or death.